 uDig (User-friendly Desktop Internet GIS) was developed by Refractions Research.
-Refractions is the developer and maintainer of not only uDig but PostGIS – a standard open source spatial database.
+Refractions are the developer and maintainer of not only uDig but PostGIS – a standard open source spatial database.

 The uDig acronym means the following:

-On top of that, this application can be run on Windows, Linux, Mac OS.
+On top of that, this application can be run on Windows, Linux, and Mac OS.

 Drag and Drop Interface

 When you start digging into uDig, it has all the fundamental tools you’d expect from mapping software.